Top Brazil court greenlights probe of Bolsonaro for riot | Law-Order

 Prosecutors in the recently formed group to combat anti-democratic acts argued earlier Friday that, although Bolsonaro posted the video after the riot, its content was sufficient to justify investigating his conduct beforehand.
 Bolsonaro deleted it the morning after he first posted it.

-Following the justice's decision late Friday, Bolsonaro's lawyer Frederick Wassef said in a statement that the former president ''vehemently repudiates the acts of vandalism and destruction'' from January 8, but blamed supposed ''infiltrators'' of the protest — something his far-right backers have also claimed.
+Following the justice's decision late Friday, Bolsonaro's lawyer Frederick Wassef said in a statement that the former president “vehemently repudiates the acts of vandalism and destruction” from Jan.
+8, but blamed supposed “infiltrators” of the protest — something his far-right backers have also claimed.

-Much of the attention thus far has focused on Anderson Torres, Bolsonaro's former justice minister, who became the federal district's security chief on January 2, and was in the US on the day of the riot.
+Much of the attention thus far has focused on Anderson Torres, Bolsonaro's former justice minister, who became the federal district's security chief on Jan.
+2, and was in the U.S. on the day of the riot.

-De Moraes ordered Torres' arrest this week and has opened an investigation into his actions, which he characterized as ''neglect and collusion.''
+De Moraes ordered Torres' arrest this week and has opened an investigation into his actions, which he characterised as “neglect and collusion.”
 In his decision, which was made public Friday, de Moraes said that Torres fired subordinates and left the country before the riot, an indication that he was deliberately laying the groundwork for the unrest.

 Torres has denied wrongdoing, and said Jan.
-10 on Twitter that he would interrupt his vacation to return to Brazil and present his defense.
+10 on Twitter that he would interrupt his vacation to return to Brazil and present his defence.
 Three days later, that has yet to occur.

-The minister pointed to a document that Brazilian federal police found upon searching Torres' home; a draft decree that would have seized control of Brazil's electoral authority and potentially overturned the election.

 By failing to initiate a probe against the document's author or report its existence, Torres at very could be charged with dereliction of duty, said Mario Sérgio Lima, a political analyst at Medley Advisors.